 A lot of credit card companies these days charge late fees of $25 or $35.
 Not enough money to break the bank, but enough to make you grit your teeth for a second.

 Let’s add it all up.
-Say you forget to pay your bills on time four times a year (it sounds like a lot, but for many people, this is a modest estimate).
+Say you forget to make a payment four times a year (it sounds like a lot, but for many people, this is a modest estimate).
 In one year, you’ll end up paying $140 in fees alone.
 In two years? $280.
 Five years?
 In five years, you will have paid $700 in fees alone.
 That’s a lot of money you’re losing.

 Remember, they can charge you this fee even if you’re only one day late.
 Tack on interest to that, and it becomes truly cringe-worthy.